3letteragency/astra-ksp/README.md

     -   Why are we stuck at the Change Log dialog on KSP Start?
         -   ksp settings.cfg:
             -   SHOW<sub>WHATSNEW</sub><sub>DIALOG</sub> = False
+            -   Version 1.7.3 was not honoring settings.cfg, lets see if 1.8.1 works
 -   [X] Automate game-archiver
 -   [-] Base VM Image(Packer) <code>[1/4]</code>
     -   [X] Install KSP 1.7.3 from S3